 About Care Teams

-Each NOVA campus, including the Extended Learning Institute, has a CARE team to act as an early intervention program for students at risk.
+Each NOVA campus, including the Extended Learning Institute and Workforce Development, has a CARE team to act as an early intervention program for students at risk.
 The team's goal is to provide support and resources that aid student success and retention and avert crisis situations.

 Teams are tasked with reviewing, collaborating and addressing reports forwarded to them through the NOVACares system.
 Team members may reach out to students, faculty and staff members to ensure a comprehensive response to reports.
 CARE team interventions may be brief or, if appropriate, involve long-term monitoring and/or outreach to student(s) of concern.
 The CARE team is not a disciplinary body, however cases that escalate to Student Code of Conduct violations, may be referred to the Dean of Students Office for appropriate disciplinary action.

 CARE Team Members

 CARE Team Chairs are the Counseling Coordinators (or equivalent position) of each campus.
 Other members of the CARE team include representatives from faculty, staff and campus police.